jbc-cp/csc202-assignments/projects/4/ass4.md

   function & method that you wrote.
-* A description of running the program on a large text file (> 1 Megabyte), including the total length of the output, and a quasi-random chunk of five consecutive lines of the textual output.
+* A description of running the program on a large text file (> 1 Megabyte), including the total length of the output, and a quasi-random chunk of five consecutive lines of the textual concordance output.
 Choose one of these lines, and verify by hand that the given word does in fact occur in the specified locations within the file.
 * the name of an animal that does not occur anywhere in your input text.

-This writeup should be in the form of a pdf with the name "writeup.pdf", submitted as part of your Git repo.
+This writeup should be in the form of a pdf with the name "writeup.pdf", submitted with the rest of your files.

 ### How To Hand In

-Hand in your code by pushing to the git repo corresponding to this project.
+Hand in your code using Gradescope, as usual.
+Be sure to designate all of your team members in Gradescope.

+Your `main.py` file should not generate any output or require any input files to be present when loaded as a library.
+Put differently, it should be possible to run `test_basic.py` in a directory that contains only that file and `main.py`, with all tests passing, and no output generated besides that generated by the unit test.

+Note that code in your main.py file that is guarded by a `if (__name__ == "__main__")` block will not get run in this scenario, it's fine for that code to generate additional output or (more likely) require that certain source files be present.

 You should turn in all source code, testing files, including at least one that is more that 1 megabyte in size, and the writeup.
 If you test